Real Estate Articles

 Vero Beach Schools Stats

-Among the most popular and best-performing schools in the area is St. Peter's Academy, Liberty Magnet School, Rosewood Magnet School, Osceola Magnet School, and North County Charter School.
+Among the most popular and best-performing schools in the area are St. Peter's Academy, Liberty Magnet School, Rosewood Magnet School, Osceola Magnet School, and North County Charter School.

 One important point to note is that of all the schools located in the town of Vero Beach, only a handful of schools are actually on the barrier island.
 (The vast majority of schools in Vero Beach are located on the mainland peninsula.)